Bible translations into Native American languages: Kiowa-Tanoan languages

-Tewa (Tanoan family)
+Tewa

 Wycliffe Bible Translator's Randall and Anna Speirs translation of Mark in the Santa Clara dialect was published in 1969.
 Their translation of James into the San Juan dialect was published in 1973.

 Mark, Luke, Acts, and 1 Peter in the Santa Clara dialect, and John, Romans, Philippians, 1,2 Thessalonians, 1,2 Timothy, Titus, Philemon, James, and 1, 2, 3 John in the San Juan dialect were published together as a volume in 1984 and digitally published in 2012.

 Esther Martinez was also involved in this project.